 Effect of energy drinks

 Energydrinks are stimulating: they eliminate fatigue and should also have a positive impact on our concentration and performance.
 This effect of the energy drinks is mainly due to the caffeine contained therein.
-In Germany, a maximum of 32 milligrams of caffeine per 100 milliliters is allowed: An energy drink (250 milliliters) usually contains about 80 milligrams of caffeine.
+In Germany, a maximum of 320 milligrams of caffeine per liter are permitted: An energy drink (250 milliliters) usually contains about 80 milligrams of caffeine.
 For comparison: A cup of coffee brings it to 50 to 100 milligrams of caffeine, a large glass of cola to 60 milligrams.

 In addition to caffeine energy drinks also contain larger amounts of sugar, which can also lead to a short-term increase in performance.
 Since energy drinks have relatively high calorie content due to their high sugar content, sugar-free variants are also being sold with sweetener.
 With them, however, eliminates the additional energy boost from the sugar.